What are some free or best things to do in Auckland? Especially when you only have one precious day off during a working holiday in New Zealand.

-Instead, before you reach the market, you can try parking along the nearby residential streets.
+Try parking along the nearby residential streets before you reach the market.
 Just don’t block anyone’s garage!

 13. Henderson Night Market

-K-Mart is open pretty late too so check out this chic department store too if you have time.
+The K-Mart next door is open pretty late too so check out this chic department store too if you have time.